Whitsundays Tourist Attractions

 Phone: (07) 4786 4222

 The world’s largest living structure, the World Heritage listed Great Barrier Reef is just a short trip from the Whitsunday Coast and islands.
-Many people from around the world dream of one day seeing the magical, naturally romantic formation of Heart Reef from the air, and scuba diving at the Great Barrier Reef is the ideal place to do it with a plethora of options to choose from to get you to this famous world icon.
+Many people from around the world dream of one day seeing the magical, naturally romantic formation of Heart Reef from the air, and scuba diving at the Great Barrier Reef is the ideal place to do it.

 Phone: 131 304

 Head away from the coast and enjoy a different kind of Whitsunday's experience as you take on the Whitsunday Great Walk.
-The walk begins at Brandy Creek and winds its way through Conway National Park and Conway State Forest and ending at Airlie Beach.
+The walk begins at Brandy Creek and winds its way through Conway National Park, Conway State Forest and ending at Airlie Beach.

-All up the walk is a 30 kilometre trek through some of the best tropical rainforest.
-There are four camping spots along the way and they are all walk-in camping sites only so it really is a great treat.
+All up the walk is a 30 kilometre trek through some of the best tropical rainforests in North Queensland.
+There are four walk-in camping spots along the way so it really is a great treat.

 Whitsundays Indigenous History